Usman554433/Cpp-PF-OOP-DSA/PF/arrays/README.md

 - 1

 TASK-10:
-Write a program which reads a square matrix from a file and then allow to rotate 90 degree(anti clock wise rotation), -90 degree(clock wise rotation).
+Write a program which inputs a square matrix from user and then allow to rotate 90 degree(anti clock wise rotation), -90 degree(clock wise rotation).
 After that it should allow 180 rotation or 270 or any multiple of 90.
 Similarly any multiple of -90 degree.